learn-co-curriculum/ransom-note/README.md

 Ok, now test this technique with an example.
 Try to think through any missing edge cases, and if you feel comfortable, translate this into code.

 ### Summary

+In this section, we saw yet another use for a hash: a histogram.
+With a histogram, each key pairs up with a number that represents the related frequency **histogram**.
+We also saw another case of repeated lookup.
+Finally, after settling in on a solution, we continued to ask, "Can we do better" to optimize our solution.